 Types of heat pump

 Air source heat pumps use a fan to draw energy from the outside air to start the refrigerant boiling process.
 Perfect for new builds, air source heat pumps deliver high efficiency hot water and low temperature heating outputs perfect for underfloor heating systems.
-ASHP’s are one of the cheapest forms of renewable energy to install starting at an average cost of £6000.
-ASHP’s are due to fall under the upcoming RHI scheme and can offer extremely quick paybacks on installation.
+ASHPs fall under the governments’ RHI scheme and therefore payments can be received if the installation is RHI eligible.

 How much space do I need for a heat pump?

 Air source heat pumps require space for an internal hot water cylinder and sometimes a very small secondary cylinder called a buffer tank.
 ASHP’s are best suited to homes that do not have combination boilers installed as these types of systems have often been installed to save space initially.
 The actual ASHP is installed in open external space, of around 2sq.m.
 The ASHP is usually sited next to an external wall for ease of installation.
 Some installations do take place where the heat pump is sited in a garden or out of eyes view however this may increase installation costs.

 Ground source heat pumps require space inside the property for a GSHP unit, buffer tank and hot water cylinder.
 GSHP’s also require large amounts of available land for a ground loop installation and a small area of land for a borehole installation.

 GSHP units are around the same size as a fridge and buffer tanks are slightly smaller than a standard hot water cylinder depending on the size of the property.